qexat/garnet/doc/syntax.md

 }
 ```

-This declares a newtype around an anonymous struct type.
+This declares a new type alias for an anonymous struct type.
 This will be
 structurally typed a la OCaml, not nominally typed.

 To actually create an instance of this struct, you can do: